phusion/holy-build-box/TUTORIAL-1-BASICS.md

 This also explains why the gcc call is wrapped inside a `bash` call, and why inside the Bash command we reference `$CFLAGS` and `$LDFLAGS`.
 We want the compiler to respect the Holy Build Box compilation and linker flags.

-The various `/hbb*` directories and the environment variables are explained in the [Environment structure](ENVIRONMENT-STRUCTURE.md) guide and in [Tutorial 7: Library variants](TUTORIAL-5-LIBRARY-VARIANTS.md).
+The various `/hbb*` directories and the environment variables are explained in the [Environment structure](ENVIRONMENT-STRUCTURE.md) guide and in [Tutorial 5: Using library variants](TUTORIAL-5-LIBRARY-VARIANTS.md).

 ### Environment variable values